Sandbag: Other uses

 Sandbags are also used for disposable ballast in gas balloons, and as counterweights for theatre sets.
 Some temporary construction signs or advertising signs are held in place and secured against being blown over with sandbags.

 During World War II, sandbags were also used as extemporized "soft armor" on American tanks, with the goal of protecting the tanks from German anti-tank rounds, but they were largely ineffective.

 Sandbags can also be carried within vehicles to provide improved traction during inclement weather (typically stored above the drive wheels where the increased weight improves traction).
 If ever stuck, sand can be removed and placed directly onto the slippery surface thereby providing greatly improved traction.
 Sandbags are also used by off-road enthusiasts instead of sand plates or sand ladders to assist the vehicle to get traction and momentum after being stuck in soft sand.
 The same sandbags can be used to bridge deep holes or ditches.
 Apart from being very light and taking very little space (when empty), the sandbags are a much cheaper option than any of the other options (sand plates, sand ladders, multipurpose bags, etc.).

 Sandbags are often used to temporarily stabilize soil from erosion, such as oceanfront structures whose foundations have been undermined by heavy waves.
 Sandbags are also used in earthbag construction to make inexpensive, environmentally sustainable homes.
 In addition, sandbags are often used when shooting a long gun, specifically a rifle or sniper rifle, from a rest, as it provides support for the weapon, allowing for less movement during shooting.

 Sandbags of various sizes and weights can be used for exercise or resistance training.

 Sandbags are used for safety in film, video and theatrical production.
 Sandbags are often used as easily portable weight to lower the center of gravity of a Light stand or a C-Stand where heavy items are placed at the top of a high stand often having a small base.
 Shot bags are another type of flexible weight used for the same purpose.

-Figurative use

-In games and various kinds of adversarial settings, the term sandbagging refers to the practice of purposely placing oneself in a weaker position so as to give the deceptive impression that one is less skilled than one truly is.

-In slang

-The word can also refer to a simple weapon consisting of a small bag filled with sand for use as a cudgel typically by criminals, or to the act of striking a person on the head with such a weapon.
-This usage is obsolescent in normal speech, appearing mainly in legal codes.
-However the verb form is extended metaphorically in several slang expressions.